 Payments to applicants eligible under the Special Rules for Terminal Illness have been included in the totals, but due to small application numbers they have not been included in further breakdowns.

 Future Developments

-It is planned that information on disability conditions will be added for the next publication in August 2023.
-Information on duration of award is also intended to be included later in the year.
+Information on duration of award is intended to be included later in the year.